brandonbate/My-Git-Tutorial/README.md

 of the various edits you make to files in a project.
 In a word processor, this record of changes is made for you automatically.
-With Git, we have to manually specify "snapshots" of our files that we can then "undo" back to if needed.
+With Git, we have to manually specify "snapshots" of our files that we can then "undo" if needed.
 These "snapshots" are called **commits**.
 The collection of commits we create for a project is called a **repository**.
 With a repository, we can "go back in time" to a prior commit.
 All of these operations are typically done through a